-asked the Secretary of State for Employment whether the Employment Protection Act is achieving the objectives outlined by the Government.
+asked the Secretary of State for Employment if he remains satisfied with the operation of the Employment Protection Act.

 Yes, but I am continuing to keep the working of the Act under review.

 Is not one of the most worrying aspects of the Act the difficulty that small employers have in meeting its maternity requirements?
 Does the Minister agree that there is a case for relaxing the requirements, especially for small employers who engage principally female clerical labour?